reframe-hpc/reframe/docs/config_reference.rst

    :default: ``[]``

    A list of options to be passed to this partition’s job scheduler.
-   This is very similar to the :attr:`~config.systems.partitions.resources.options` parameter, but it is used to define resources that are specific to a programming environment.
+   This is very similar to the :attr:`~config.systems.partitions.resources.options` parameter, but it is used to define resources specific to a programming environment.

    .. versionadded:: 4.6